Orthopedics

 Severity Classification

-Grade I (Mild) Minor muscle fiber damage Mild pain, movable 2-3 weeks
+Grade I (Mild) Minor muscle fiber damage Mild pain, full range of motion possible 2-3 weeks

 Grade II (Moderate) Partial tear Severe pain, difficulty walking, swelling/bruising 4-8 weeks